Kyle Farmer Player Props: Twins vs. Marlins

 Marlins Pitching Rankings (2022)

-- Marlins pitchers combined to give up 173 total home runs last year (1.1 per game).
-That ranked 17th in baseball.
+- Marlins pitchers combined to give up 173 total home runs at a rate of 1.1 per game (17th in the league).

-- Alcantara (0-0) pitches for the Marlins to make his second start of the season.
+- Luzardo (1-0) starts for the Marlins, his second of the season.

-- His most recent appearance was on Thursday against the New York Mets, when the righty went 5 2/3 innings, surrendering three earned runs while allowing three hits.
+- The left-hander last pitched on Friday against the New York Mets, when he tossed 5 2/3 scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.